Playing Records 1905-2024

 Batting Feats

-Runs have been more evenly spread around, with 39 batsmen registering over 2,000.
+Runs have been more evenly spread around at the top end, with 39 batsmen registering over 2,000.
 Only two have scored a thousand in a season, Reginald Pinfield in 1921 and the Irishman Robin Waters in 1959.
 Both were hot summers.
 Waters was also one of the best wicket-keepers on the circuit.

 A near miss on a double century was recorded by perhaps the most distinguished Martlet centurion, when KS Duleepsinhji carried his bat for 195 not out against Old Malvernians at Hove in 1924.
 Duleep was leading Martlet runscorer that year, as was another future England batsman David Sheppard in 1947.
 Each year’s leading run-scorer and wicket-taker are shown on the next page.